1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 Jesus icon Jesu Ritornello (theme)

 The ritornello of Jesu, Joy of Man's Desiring consists of flowing quarter notes.
-While this rhythm appears easy, the constant motion and triple meter feel can be taxing, so take it slow at first.
-Accent the downbeat just enough so the triple meter swings like a pendulum.
+The constant motion, pinky stretches to the low F-sharp, and triple meter feel can be taxing, so take it slow at first.
+Accent the downbeat so the triple meter swings like a pendulum.

 Key Signature